Aliases for KCNJ6 Gene

 GeneCards Summary for KCNJ6 Gene

 KCNJ6 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 6) is a Protein Coding gene.
-Among its related pathways are G-Beta Gamma Signaling and Circadian entrainment.
+Among its related pathways are G-Beta Gamma Signaling and Oxytocin signaling pathway.
 GO annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ6 Gene